caporaso-lab/using-qiime2/book/how-to-guides/use-the-galaxy-container.md

 ```

 (pull-galaxy-image)=
-## Pulling and starting the container image
+## Pulling the image and starting a container for the first time

 After downloading and learning to use your chosen program, run the following command in a terminal: